TOP

 - 2021

-- Unit Leader, Molecular Design Computational Intelligence Unit, HPC and AI driven Drug Development Platform Division, R-CCS (-present)
+- Unit Leader, Molecular Design Computational Intelligence Unit, HPC and AI driven Drug Development Platform Division, RIKEN R-CCS (-present)

 - 2017